A note on the possibility of incomplete theory: Counter proof with a specific model

-Hence, $ K_n \geq C_n + L_n$ gives what is described in the next paragraph.
 It is noted that the first mean value theorem for definite integration is based on the intermediate value theorem.
 In Bishops constructive analysis, there is serious doubt about the intermediate value theorem \cite[ introduction section]{BISH}.
-Present developments show that a weaker version of the theorem can be maintained but without axiom of choice \cite{Hen}.
+Modern developments show that a weaker version of the theorem can be maintained but without axiom of choice \cite{Hen}.